tiramiseb/quickonf/internal/program/specific/help/language.md

 The most important type of instruction is the commands.
 There are many available commands, and probably many more to come.
 A command is the instruction given to _Quickonf_ for system checking and modification.
 The commands may need arguments and may return output values (see _Variables_ below).
 See the _Commands_ section for details on how to use commands.

+By convention, commands modifying data only for one user are prefixed with "`user.`" and take the username as their first argument.
+Other commands modify system-wide values.

 # Variables

 Some commands return output values, that can be stored in variables if needed.
 Variables are named with alphanumerical characters.
 Syntax to store values is the following: